-In March 2006, we issued \$300.0 million aggregate principal amount of 6.125% senior notes due 2016, at a price of \$298.7 million in proceeds prior to commissions and discounts for the initial purchasers and offering expenses.
-Interest on the notes is payable semi-annually on April 1 and October 1 of each year.
+In March 2006, we issued \$300.0 million aggregate principal amount of 6.125% senior notes due 2016.

-The notes are unsecured senior obligations and are equal in right of payment to all existing and future unsecured senior indebtedness.
+The senior notes pay interest semi-annually on April 1 and October 1 each year.
 The senior notes are redeemable at our option at any time, in whole or in part, at a redemption price equal to the greater of (i) 100% of the principal amount of the senior notes or (ii) the sum of the present values of the remaining scheduled payments of principal and interest on the notes (exclusive of interest accrues to the date of redemption), discounted to the redemption date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the U.S. Treasury rate plus 25 basis points, plus, in each case accrued and unpaid interest thereon to the date of redemption.